Tracking Plan Audit

 Only workspace admins are able to add or remove allowed component values.

-When adding allowed values, the casing rule for the component will prevent users from typing values that don’t match this casing.
-If you need to bypass casing rules for your allowed values, you can set the component casing to “custom” to permit values that deviate from your casing.
+When adding allowed words, the casing rule for the component will prevent users from typing words that don't match this casing.
+If you need to bypass casing rules for your allowed words, you can set the component casing to "custom" to permit words that deviate from your casing.

 Separators